updated January 19, 2026

 In this post I suggest 5 health issues we can evaluate and resolve to improve every year.
 I’ve listed links to previous blog posts and other sources to help you set goals and make them happen.

-Resolve to eat healthier and safer
+1. Resolve to healthier food choices

 6 steps to losing weight and gaining hope